bayesianbrad/bayesianbrad.github.io/posts/2019_the-phd-life.md

 <p><b>Third</b>, talk!
 We are by construction wired to communicate.
 Talk to your peers, supervisor and support networks at the given institution.
 Talking to others and not just inside your head is one of the most useful techniques I have found for actually understanding the issues that are going on in my head!
 In talking to others we rationalise and we find that solutions naturally arise.
 Because in talking to others we gain new perspectives.
 Opening up, especially if you are shy, we all are, can be difficult to do, especially when we have to talk about things that are more sensitive.
-Regardless of the sensitivity of the topic, the best solution for all of it has been to talk.
+I have personally found that regardless of the sensitivity of the topic, the best solution for has always been to talk.
 To let out all those stresses and strains, to bring peace to your own emotional state.
 It is so easy to say, but so hard to do.
 But, I cannot stress enough the importance of talking to others.
-It always helps to have independent viewpoints on a situation, to prevent yourself from being stuck in one line of thought, confirmation bias.</p>
+It always helps to have independent viewpoints on a situation, to prevent yourself from being stuck in one line of thought, <b>#ConfirmationBias</b>.</p>

-<p><b>Fourth</b>, appreciate what you have, be grateful for what you have access to in life, appreciate the world around you and take note of the small things in life, they are easy to forget, but when we think about them we realise that there are many things in life to be happy about.
+<p><b>Fourth</b>, appreciate what you have, be grateful for what you have access to in life, appreciate the world around you and take note of the small things in life, they are easy to forget, but when we think about them we realise that there are many things in life to be happy about. </p>

 <h2 id="in-conclusion">In Conclusion…</h2>

-<p>I hope that the advice presented here will help you to overcome the roadblocks that you will face, whether in academia, industry or just life.
-I hope that for those deciding whether a PhD is for me, that this post provides a viewpoint that not everyone will tell you, but that everyone knows and is a good thing to be aware of.</p>
+<p>I hope that the advice presented here will help you to overcome the roadblocks that you will face, whether that is in academia, industry or just life.
+I hope that for those deciding whether a PhD is for me that this post provides a viewpoint that not everyone will tell you, but that everyone knows and is a good thing to be aware of.</p>
 <p>
 I know that It is always much easier to tell people to do things, and magnitudes harder to sometimes do those things when you feel as though you are trapped in a situation, but, I assure you, if you open up, talk and manage your expectations and fears you can bring balance too your life and PhD.
 Despite what the media says, most people are there to be friendly, to support you and help you.
 Yes, there is the occasional douche bag, I have met a few myself, but most people have your best interests at heart.
 The more diverse range of people you talk with, the more you will realise this.</p>